 Once registered for the SNS, basic healthcare in Spain for expats is free.
 This covers most essential medical procedures.
 Just like the UK, you will be covered for appointments with a doctor, as well as emergency visits.
 Most healthcare providers, including doctor surgeries and hospitals, provide both private and state-funded care, so be sure they know in advance which you require.

 However, some specialist services, such as certain physiotherapies, may require a contribution to the costs.
+A Universal Health Care Bill passed in 2024 bars any new copayments and keeps the current income-based caps in place.
 And similarly to the UK, you may be required to also pay a contribution to receive prescriptions.
 The amount you pay depends on your circumstances.
 Prescriptions can be picked up at any pharmacy, farmacia, with some offering a 24-hour service for urgent needs.

 What about Dentists in Spain?